tonybaloney72/potluck-app/README.md

 - **Account Deactivation**: Users can deactivate their accounts from the profile settings page
   - **Data Preservation**: All user data (events, messages, friendships) is preserved for reactivation
   - **Automatic Sign Out**: Users are automatically signed out after deactivation
+  - **Temporary Status**: Accounts remain deactivated until user chooses to reactivate
 - **Account Reactivation**: Deactivated users can reactivate by logging in
   - **Reactivation Flow**: Login redirects inactive users to a reactivation page
   - **Full Access Restoration**: Reactivation restores all account functionality immediately
+- **Account Deletion**: Users can permanently delete their accounts
+  - **30-Day Grace Period**: Deleted accounts are marked for deletion and scheduled for cleanup after 30 days
+  - **Data Cleanup**: Automatic deletion of user data after grace period via scheduled cron job
+  - **Irreversible Action**: Account deletion is permanent and cannot be undone after grace period
+  - **Immediate Restrictions**: Deleted accounts are immediately restricted from all app features
 - **Inactive User Restrictions**:
   - **Hidden from Searches**: Inactive users don't appear in friend searches
   - **Message Restrictions**: Cannot send or receive messages
   - **Friend Request Restrictions**: Cannot send or receive friend requests
   - **Conversation Handling**: Existing conversations with inactive users are visible but un-interactable
+  - **Event Restrictions**: Cannot create or join new events

 ### Profile & Social Features